eclipse-openj9/openj9-docs/docs/xshareclasses.md

 : Modify the existing shared cache to invalidate the AOT methods that match the method specifications.
 Use this suboption to invalidate AOT methods that cause a failure in the application, without having to destroy the shared cache.
 Invalidated AOT methods remain in the shared cache, but are then excluded from being loaded.
 VMs that have not processed the methods, or new VMs that use the cache are not affected by the invalidated methods.
 The AOT methods are invalidated for the lifetime of the cache, but do not prevent the AOT methods from being compiled again if a new shared cache is created.
 To prevent AOT method compilation into a new shared cache, use the `-Xaot:exclude` option.
 For more information, see [-Xaot](xaot.md#exclude).

-: To identify AOT problems, see <i class="fa fa-external-link" aria-hidden="true"></i> [Diagnosing a JIT or AOT problem](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/jit_pd_diagnose.html).
+: To identify AOT problems, see [Diagnosing a JIT or AOT problem](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/jit_pd_diagnose.html).

 : To revalidate an AOT method, see the `revalidateAotMethods` suboption.
 Use the `findAotMethod` suboption to determine which AOT methods match the method specifications.
 To learn more about the syntax to use for `<method_specification>`, including how to specify more than one method, see [Method specification syntax](#method-specification-syntax).